The Arf-Kervaire invariant of framed manifolds as an obstruction to embeddability: Arf-Kervaire and Browder-Eccles (twisted) homomorphisms coincide

-By the Moren theorem (see [A-V-G, Ch.
-1, Paragr.
+By the Moren theorem (Arnold {\it et al.,} 1982; Ch.
+1, Par.
 9, Sect.
-6, the case $k=2$]) the critical point manifold has the normal form called the extended Whitney umbrella.
-The formulae describing the singularities of Whitney umbrella $\R^{s} \to \R^{2s-1}$ can be found in [P, Ch.
-1, Paragr.
-4].
+6, case $k=2$), the critical point manifold has the normal form called the extended Whitney umbrella.
+The formulae describing the singularities of Whitney umbrella $\R^{s} \to \R^{2s-1}$ can be found in (Pontryagin, 1955; Ch.
+1, Par.
+4).
 The notion "extended" means the inclusion of the standard singularity of umbrella into the identical polyparametrical collection of maps.

-One may assume w.~l.~o.~g., after a corresponding repair of the singularity of map $\eta$, that the critical point manifold $\Sigma$ satisfies the following properties.
+One may assume without loss of generality, after a corresponding repair of the singularity of map $\eta$, that the critical point manifold $\Sigma$ satisfies the following properties.

 (1) $\Sigma$ is connected with connected canonical double covering $\bar \Sigma$.

 (2) $\eta(\Sigma)$ belongs to the hyperspace $\R^{6l+3} \times \{1\}$ and the double point manifold $K^{2l+2}$ of map $\eta$ with the boundary $\partial K^{2l+2} = L^{2l+1} \cup \Sigma^{2l+1}$ is regular in a small neighborhood of the boundary with respect to the height function on $\R^1_+$ in such way that the subspace $\R^{6l+3} \times \{1\}$ is higher than the manifold (i.e. $K^{2l+2}$ immerses into the subspace $[+\varepsilon,1-\varepsilon] \times \R^{6l+3}$ outside its regular neighborhood.